null

 Quick math for ordering (no spreadsheet required)

-- Step 1: Decide serves per bottle (e.g., 5 oz pours → ~5 glasses per 750 mL; spritz yields vary by recipe).
+• Step 1: decide serves per bottle — e.g. 5 oz pours give roughly 5 glasses per 750 mL; spritz yields vary by recipe.

-- Step 2: Covers × attach rate (what % will choose NA).
+• Step 2: covers × attach rate (the share who'll choose non-alcoholic).
 Many venues see 12–25% during the holidays.

-- Step 3: Add 10–15% buffer for VIP holds, last-minute events, and NYE surges.
+• Step 3: add a 10–15% buffer for VIP holds, last-minute events, and NYE surges.

-Menu placements that drive results
+Placements that drive results

-- Welcome pour upgrade: Make So Jennie Paris the “house toast” for private events.
+• Welcome-pour upgrade: make So Jennie Paris the "house toast" for private events.

-- Spritz hour: Feature a Babylon Spritz signature on prix-fixe and lounge menus.
+• Spritz hour: feature a Babylon Spritz signature on prix-fixe and lounge menus.

-- Tasting menu pairings: Rotate Copenhagen Sparkling Tea selections by course.
+• Tasting-menu pairings: rotate Copenhagen Sparkling Tea selections by course.

-- Zero-proof classics: Build four Lyre’s cocktails with seasonal garnishes.
+• Zero-proof classics: build four Lyre's cocktails with seasonal garnishes.

 Inventory & logistics tips

-- Case economics: Lock case pricing and confirm minimums; align events to full-case increments.
+• Case economics: lock case pricing, confirm minimums, and align events to full-case increments.

-- Display & speed: Pre-chill sparkling SKUs and pre-batch Babylon Spritz for service speed.
+• Display & speed: pre-chill sparkling SKUs and pre-batch Babylon Spritz for service speed.

-- Cross-training: Equip banquets and bars with the same specs for consistent execution.
+• Cross-training: equip banquets and bars with the same specs for consistent execution.

-Sample holiday features (steal these)
+Sample holiday features

-- Zero-Proof Classics: Lyre’s American Malt Old Fashioned; Lyre’s Dry London & tonic; Lyre’s Coffee Originale Espresso Martini.
+4. Zero-proof classics: Lyre's American Malt Old Fashioned; Lyre's Dry London & tonic; Lyre's Coffee Originale Espresso Martini.

 Ready to plan Q4?

-Zepeim supplies premium non-alcoholic sparklers, spritz bases, and spirits with hospitality-grade support—menu integration, training, and nationwide distribution.
+Zepeim supplies premium non-alcoholic sparklers, spritz bases, and spirits with hospitality-grade support — menu integration, training, and nationwide distribution.
+Explore our beverage programs by venue type, or apply for a wholesale account to access pricing, allocations, and planning support.

 How far in advance should I place holiday orders?